Platformatory/kong-api-composition/README.md

 1. Configure a service and a route for the plugin: See declarative config in kong.yml for reference.
 You can also create this via Admin APIs.
 Check Kong docs for reference.

-2. An array of Destinations is accepted in the following format
+2. The Plugin accepts the following configurations:

 | Parameter | Default  | Required | description |
 | --------- | -------- | -------- | ----------- |